 Investment Banks performs various different type of roles by offering various financial services to their clients that include roles such as helping the corporations in finding the investor for obtaining the debt finance, underwriting of the stock issues, working as the financial advisor, handling of the mergers and acquisitions, etc.

-- Part 1 – Investment Banking vs Commercial Banking
+- Part 1 – Investment Banking vs. Commercial Banking

-- Part 2 – Equity Research in an Investment Bank
+- Part 2 – Equity Research

-- Part 3 – What is Asset Management Company
+- Part 3 – AMC

 - Part 4 – Sales and Trading

-- Part 6 – Underwriters and Market Makers
+- Part 6 – Underwriters

 - Part 7 – Mergers and Acquisitions